Clinician helping a patient review blood pressure readings

 What about home readings?

 Home readings tend to be slightly different from clinic readings.
 A 2024 study from the Nigerian Institute of Medical Research found that home blood pressure monitoring among Nigerian adults is feasible and correlates well with clinic readings, but morning readings are typically slightly higher than evening readings.
-The key is not one reading but the pattern over time.
+If your numbers shift across the day, read why your BP reading changes between morning and night.
+The key isn't one reading but the pattern over time.

 What is a normal blood pressure by age in Nigeria?

-There is no separate "normal by age" chart for Nigerians specifically.
+There's no separate "normal by age" chart for Nigerians specifically.
 The standard ranges above apply to adults of all ages.
-What changes with age is not the normal range but the likelihood of having high blood pressure — the prevalence in Nigeria increases significantly after age 40, with some studies reporting rates above 40% in urban populations over 45.
+What changes with age isn't the normal range but the likelihood of having high blood pressure — the prevalence in Nigeria increases significantly after age 40, with some studies reporting rates above 40% in urban populations over 45.

 Common reading questions